-Holding the barrel and action firmly in the stock, use a small screw driver to rotate the adjustment post of each pillar so that it is flush or slightly higher than the level of the stock.
+Holding the barrel and action firmly in the stock, use a small screw driver to rotate the adjustment post of the front pillar so that it is flush or slightly higher than the level of the stock.

-The bottom of each one of the adjusting post is at a 2 1/2 degree angle to match the angle of the trigger guard.
-Adjust the post by rotating it full revolutions so that the slot is length wise to the barrel with the black mark towards the muzzle.
-It may be necessary to loosen the attaching screw so that the whole pillar assembly can be rotated to get the proper setting.
+Now move to the rear pillar.
+The bottom of the adjusting post is at a 2 1/2 degree angle to match the angle of the trigger guard.
+Adjust the post by rotating it full revolutions so that the slot is length wise to the barrel with the black mark towards the muzzle and it is flush or slightly higher than the stock